clipperrrrrrr/Rupee/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/digitalrupee-qt (GUI, 32-bit) or bin/32/digitalrupeed (headless, 32-bit)
+- bin/32/rupees-qt (GUI, 32-bit) or bin/32/rupeesd (headless, 32-bit)
-- bin/64/digitalrupee-qt (GUI, 64-bit) or bin/64/digitalrupeed (headless, 64-bit)
+- bin/64/rupees-qt (GUI, 64-bit) or bin/64/rupeesd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run digitalrupee-qt.exe.
+Unpack the files into a directory, and then run rupees-qt.exe.

 ### OSX